rackerlabs/design-system/_component_design/vertical-stepper.md

 ### Spacing

-Use the following spacing guidelines when you construct a vertical stepper:
+Use these spacing guidelines when you construct a vertical stepper.

-- Place 16px space between the vertical stepper and any other user interface element.
-- 20px of space between

 {% endcolumn %}